Erb's Palsy

 English

-Alexander Shin is a Hand Surgeon and an Orthopedics provider in Rochester, Minnesota.
+Alexander Shin is a Physiatrist practicing medicine in Rochester, Minnesota.
 Dr. Shin is rated as an Elite provider by MediFind in the treatment of Erb's Palsy.
-His top areas of expertise are Erb's Palsy, Brachial Plexopathy, Carpal Tunnel Syndrome, Bone Graft, and Tenotomy.
-Dr. Shin is currently accepting new patients.
+He is also highly rated in 15 other conditions, according to our data.
+His clinical expertise encompasses Erb's Palsy, Brachial Plexopathy, Carpal Tunnel Syndrome, Bone Graft, and Tenotomy.

 What is the outlook (prognosis) for Erb's Palsy?